caps-tum/sys-sage/docs/PAPI_Integration.md

 The green boxes correspond to the _sys-sage_ API whereas the blue ones correspond to plain PAPI.
-In general, the creation and configuration of event sets remains with the original PAPI, while the performance monitoring is now managed through _sys-sage_.
+In general, the creation and configuration of event sets remain with the original PAPI, while the performance monitoring is now managed through _sys-sage_.
 An example of the basic usage can be found in the `<path_to_sys-sage>/examples/papi_basics.cpp` file.